 Equally as important is attracting top talent to your business in the first instance.

-The market for top talent is competitive.
+Coming out of 2020 the market for top talent will be competitive.
 Engaging with candidates during the first interview process is vital.
-Many employers forget the interview process is a two way street.
+Many employers still forget the interview process is a two way street.
 Candidates are interviewing and screening the employer just as much as the employer is interviewing and screening the candidate.

 - Be prepared – Take the time to think through what you are exactly looking for in the candidate.
 Consider the competencies of the role and construct your interview guide around technical capability, motivations and cultural fit.
 Candidates expect a robust interview process.